hifis-net/ansible-role-gitlab/README.md

 ###### List of IP addresses of Redis Sentinel Servers

-Add a list of IP addresses of the involved Redis Sentinel Servers:
+Add a list of IP addresses of the involved Redis Sentinel servers:

 ```yaml
 redis_sentinel_ips: